melezhik/Sparrow6/README.md

 # Documentation

-Sparrow6 consists of various APIs and clients.
+Sparrow6 consists of various subsystems and clients.

 It's depends on your needs and purposes which one to use.